otus-devops-2019-05/ivbor7_infra/README.md

 ## HW#10 Ansible (branch ansible-3)

- - [x] Earlier created playbooks were transfered to the separate ansible roles app and db the ansible/roles folder.
+ - [x] Earlier created playbooks were transfered to the separate ansible roles app and db that are placed into the ansible/roles folder.
  - [x] Two environments Stage and Prod were described using the created roles.
  The repository's directory tree was organized in accordance with best practices.
  - [x] jdauphant.nginx community role used to configure reverse proxy for reddit application.